YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 [^CNP]: {cite}`garnelo2018conditional`.

 [^LNP]: {cite}`garnelo2018neural` --- in this paper and elsewhere in the Neural Process literature, the authors refer to latent neural processes simply as neural processes.
-In this tutorial we use the term 'neural process' to refer to both conditional neural processes and latent neural processes.
-We reserve the term 'latent neural process' specifically for the case when there is a stochastic latent variable $\mathbf{z}$.
+In this tutorial we use the term "neural process" to refer to both conditional neural processes and latent neural processes.
+We reserve the term "latent neural process" specifically for the case when there is a stochastic latent variable $\mathbf{z}$.

 [^AttnCNP]: {cite}`kim2019attentive` --- this paper only introduced the latent variable Attentive LNP, but one can easily drop the latent variable to obtain the Attentive CNP.